MohamedBassem/gormgen/README.md

 func (qb *UserQueryBuilder) WhereAge(p gormgen.Predicate, value int) *UserQueryBuilder {/* … */}
 func (qb *UserQueryBuilder) OrderByAge(asc bool) *UserQueryBuilder {/* … */}
 ```

+For the actual generated code, check the examples folder.

 ## How to use it